StarIitNova/SNCL/README.md

 developed with that in mind.
 Extra modules may be added at any time, but things like the primary makefile should not be so heavily modified that it can no longer ouput the libsncl binary in the proper directory or for object/dependency files to populate directories that should be clean.

+For information on building, see below.

+### Building

+Building is quite simple, although you do have to run the configuration manager as this does build a static library, and not everyone wants everything inside of their project.

+To get started, run `./config.sh` and select the modules you want to be built.
+Then run `make` and libsncl.a should be generated.

+If you're on windows, I'm sorry for not adding a separate mingw make for you, although it shouldn't be hard to just add the c files directly into your project along with the headers, you don't actually need the static library to be built.
+The point of SNCL was to be easily embeddable, not "you have to do it the way intended by my makefile!"

 ### License